Lady's Island (South Carolina): History

 The Coosaw band of Native Americans lived in the high ground of Coosaw Point on Lady's Island.
 Decorative pottery shards and oyster shells are part of the history of where they prepared the oysters gathered from the Coosaw river.
 Lady's Island was named in 1698, in honor of Lady Elizabeth Axtell Blake, wife of Joseph Blake, governor of colonial South Carolina.
 She and her mother, Lady Rebecca Axtell, owned Newington Plantation in present-day Summerville, South Carolina.
 The island is sometimes called Combachee, Combee, or Comber Island for the ACE Basin river that flows along its border.

 During the American Civil War, Union forces occupied the islands under the direction of General T. W. Sherman.
-All of the plantations gave way to military occupation. the major post on Lady's Idland was "Coosaw" or "Sams' fort on the northeaster point of the Island.
+All of the plantations gave way to military occupation. the major post on Lady's Island was "Coosaw" or "Sams' fort on the northeastern point of the Island.
 At this time there were about 30 plantations on the Ladys' Island.

 The island was predominantly rural and agricultural in character for much of its history.
 In 1927, the first bridge connected downtown Beaufort with Lady's Island.
 As development of Beaufort and surrounding areas began in the last half of the 20th century, the island began to develop former plantation and timber tracts into residential subdivisions.
 A second bridge connected Ladys Island with Port Royal in the 1980s.

-The Laurel Hill Plantation, once owned by Girard B. Henderson, was on Sam’s Point Road on Lady’s Island.
-It consisted of approximately 368 acres of land.
-Truck Farming for the production of fruits, vegetables and flowers as cash crops was done on the plantation.
-The land had a small grass air field (once called Laurel Hill Plantation Airport), residences, and an assortment of non-historic buildings and mobile homes.
-Laurel Hill Plantation was sold in 1997 to Homestake Realty Company and is now called Coosaw Point.